 My solution was a happy accident.
 I bought a Vitamix machine at Costco.
 With my new toy, I found myself looking forward to mixing up stuff in the morning to drink.
 For some reason it was easier for me to drink a smoothie than to think about preparing and eating a breakfast.
 Go figure.
 As a result, I now have a morning smoothie that I call my rocket fuel.
 I include a banana, strawberries, blueberries and salad greens.
 Also, green tea for all its nutritional value and apple cider vinegar for the same.
 Another benefit of the smoothie is that I can put in my vitamin and mineral supplement pills.
 That way, I don’t have to swallow a bunch of pills every morning – one by one.
 I have been doing this for around 15 years and continue to tweak the ingredients.

-After reading about and writing up raw cacao, I have begun including it in my morning smoothie, too.
+After reading about and writing up raw cacao and turmeric, I have begun including a spoonful of each in my morning smoothie, too.
 The slight tartness in the cacao is softened by the sweetness of the berries.